-Detailed analyses of lynx mortality was completed and described in Devineau et al. 2008 (in review).
-Monthly mortality rate was lower inside the study area than outside, and slightly higher for male than for female lynx, although 95% confidence intervals for sexes overlapped.
-Mortality was higher immediately after release (first month = 0.0368 [SE = 0.0140] inside the study area, and 0.1012 [SE = 0.0359] outside the study area), and then decreased according to a quadratic trend over time.
+Detailed analysis of lynx mortality over the first 10 years post-reintroduction was completed and described in Devineau et al. 2009b (in review).
+In summary, monthly mortality rate was lower inside the study area than outside, and slightly higher for male than for female lynx, although 95% confidence intervals for sexes overlapped.
+Mortality was higher immediately after release (first month = 0.0368 [SE = 0.0140]; inside the study area, and 0.1012 [SE = 0.0359] outside the study area), and then decreased according to a quadratic trend over time.

-As of August 27, 2008, CDOW was actively monitoring/tracking 45 of the 106 lynx still possibly alive (Table 2).
-There are 62 lynx that we have not heard signals on since at least August 27, 2007 and these animals are classified as 'missing' (Table 2).
-One of these missing lynx is a mortality of unknown identity, thus only 61 are truly missing.
-Possible reasons for not locating these missing lynx include 1)

-long distance dispersal, beyond the areas currently being searched, 2) radio failure, or 3) destruction of the radio (e.g., run over by car).
+As of August 31, 2009, CDOW was actively monitoring/tracking 37 of the 100 lynx still possibly alive (Table 2).
+There are 61 lynx that we have not heard signals on since at least August 31, 2008 and these animals are classified as 'missing' (Table 2).
+One of these missing lynx is a mortality of unknown identity, thus only 60 are truly missing.
+Possible reasons for not locating these missing lynx include 1) long distance dispersal, beyond the areas currently being searched, 2) radio failure, or 3) destruction of the radio (e.g., run over by car).
 CDOW continues to search for all missing lynx during both aerial and ground searches.
 Two of the missing lynx released in 2000 are thought to have slipped their collars.